 Recruit the Right People

 Recruitment is a time and resource-draining task, but that does not mean that you should rush through the process and not diligently take your time questioning and vetting applicants.
 Not being rushed about the hiring decision will mean that you will find the best person for the job, and that will make all the difference.
-Benefits of recruiting the right people include:
+The benefits of recruiting the right people include:

 - Lower turnover rates – people who are more fitted and committed to the role are more likely to stay